Cricket history timeline

 1963The first professional one-day trophy begins – the then 65 over-a-side Gillette Cup.

-1968England tour of South Africa cancelled by the South African government as they would not accept Basil D’Oliveira as a member of the touring party.
-South Africa’s involvement in international cricket severely restricted until 1991.
+1968England tour of South Africa was cancelled by the South African government as they would not accept Basil D’Oliveira as a member of the touring party.
+Largely as a result, South Africa’s involvement in international cricket was severely restricted until 1991.

 1973The first World Cup, the Women’s, is concluded.
 In the final match, England beat Australia by 92 runs to take the trophy.